-The Crystal Springs Regional Trail, located in the Santa Cruz mountain range is one of the jewels in the crown for cyclists among the four San Mateo County parks visited by the Tour de Peninsula, presented by Whole Foods Market.
+The Crystal Springs Regional Trail, running for 15 miles in the northern reaches of the Santa Cruz mountain range, is one of the jewels in the crown for cyclists among the four San Mateo County parks visited by the Tour de Peninsula, presented by Whole Foods Market.

-For event organizer, Julia Bott, the main purpose of the ride, “is about opening Cañada Road as a park.”
-The TdP ride is owned by the San Mateo County Parks Foundation.
-It raises money for Bicycle Sunday on Cañada Road, a weekly occurrence that encourages hundreds of cyclists to enjoy the safety of a car-free road alongside the beautiful Crystal Springs Reservoir.
+For event organizer, Julia Bott, the ride has a very clear purpose, “It is about opening Cañada Road to cyclists as a park.”
+The TdP is owned by the San Mateo County Parks Foundation.
+The ride raises money for Bicycle Sunday on Cañada Road, a weekly occurrence that encourages hundreds of cyclists to enjoy the safety of a car-free road alongside the beautiful Crystal Springs Reservoir.

-Thanks to the generous support of sponsors such as Whole Foods Market, Buck’s of Woodside, Alice’s Restaurant, and The Fruit Guys, among several other community-minded companies, a wide variety of great cyclist fare is abundant at 5 rest stops along the TdP route.
+Thanks to the generous support of sponsors such as Whole Foods Market, Buck’s of Woodside, Alice’s Restaurant, and The Fruit Guys, among several other community-minded companies, a wide variety of delicious cyclist fare is abundant at 5 rest stops along the TdP route.

 High in the minds of many of us that rolled out for the 63-mile route at 7 a.m. on Sunday was the coffee cake at rest stop one.
 A reward courtesy of Buck’s of Woodside for completing the Polhemus Road ascent.
-Another reward was the early morning mist hanging over the quiet waters of Crystal Springs Reservoir.
+Another reward was the early morning mist hanging over the still-sleepy waters of Crystal Springs Reservoir.

 The rest stop at the top of King’s Mountain Road is a welcome site indeed.
 Alice’s Restaurant provides the food, and there is plenty of it. baked potatoes, sandwiches, a variety of fruits as well as a range of snack bars, fruit juices and water of many types.
 Needless to say there was quite a crowd there, and most seemed happy to linger and enjoy the sun which had just broken through the clouds for the first time.